 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.

 The Safe School Policy requires a semi-annual written notice from the school leader to the governing board of verified acts of harassment, intimidation, and bullying in the school or at school-sponsored events.
-The most recent report was submitted June 2021.
+The most recent report was submitted in March 2023.

 As part of its commitment to maintaining a safe school for students, Menlo Park Academy is pleased to partner with the Ohio School Safety Center and the Ohio Dept. of Education on the Safer Ohio School Tip Line, a free safety resource available to all Ohio schools.
 The tip line is an anonymous reporting system that accepts both calls and texts 24 hours a day.

 This tip line allows students and adults to anonymously share information with Menlo Park Academy officials and law enforcement about threats to student safety.
 Every tip can remain anonymous.
 School safety analysts may ask for additional information, but the caller can remain secret or leave his or her contact information for later follow-up.